JesusAcuna/Date_Fruit_Classification_Keras/README.md

 </p>

 Next, I'll explain how to install pipenv, and create an environment for a python project.
-Before staring , first we need to install pip, run these codes in the console.
+Before staring , first we need to install pip, which is a package-management system to install python packages, run these codes in the console.

 > For windows:

-  curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+- curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
-  python get-pip.py
+- python get-pip.py

 > For linux:

-  sudo apt update
+> sudo apt update
-  sudo apt install python3-pip
+> sudo apt install python3-pip

+Then after installing pip, we need to install pipenv

+-

 ## Instructions on how to run the project